elpez/arguable/README.md

 # Arguable

-A simple, usable command line argument parsing library for Python.
+A simple, easy-to-use command line argument parsing library for Python.

 ## Features

 - A concise but powerful syntax for specifying command line arguments
+- Context management for easy handling of file arguments
 - Complete interoperability with the standard `argparse` library
-- Context management for easy handling of file arguments
 - More sensible error handling (unlike `argparse`, `arguable` can be configured to not exit the entire program when parsing fails)

 ## Usage

-### A simple example
+### A full example

 ```python
 >>> args = arguable.parse_args('-vv[verbosity]g infile:rfile outfile:wfile?', ['-vv', '-g', 'in.xml'])